 I have rented a couple of spots and crashed with friends, mostly trying to make the most of the time I have left with my paintings in California.
 When I have rented places, it is specifically so I can be alone with my paintings and get some work done to them before I go to Southern Illinois.
 I’m leaving them in storage, giving them a rest for a month before I pick them back up with new inspiration and gusto.
 This trip home is about having a new experience every day, so I can return to my ongoing loves when it is our time.

 Tomorrow or Tuesday we will be leaving for our road trip to Illinois.
-How nonlinear is time when you disconnect from the game and spend your days floating like an astronaut, lost in orbit, who has forgotten their mission and cannot get back into contact with home.
-Only I have just now remembered my mission; it is no coincidence that I am soon to return to my birthplace.
+How nonlinear is time when you disconnect from the game and spend your days floating like an astronaut, lost in orbit, who has forgot their mission and cannot get back into contact with home.
+I think I’m figuring out the mission; now time to go home.